-CSF (spinal fluid) otorrhea is a condition in which spinal fluid drains from the ear.
+This is a condition in which spinal fluid drains from the ear.
 Patients with CSF otorrhea often have hearing loss in the affected ear.

-There is a bone called the tegmen ("roof") that separates the ear from the brain, and in rare instances, the bone can become very thin and wear away.
+The tegmen bone ("roof") separates the ear from the brain.
+With CSF otorrhea, the bone can become very thin and wear away.
 The brain then can sink down into the ear cavity.

 Once you’re diagnosed, your doctor will order a CT scan of the temporal bone to identify the site of the leak and plan for surgery.

-Treatment for CSF Otorrhea
+Treatment for CSF Otorrhea at UVA Health